Senither/ShareX-Media-Server/readme.md

 ShareX Media Server
 ===================

-*ShareX Media Server* is a simple image shareing website, that utilizes [ShareX](https://getsharex.com/) and [Laravel](http://laravel.com/) to share screenshots with the world.
+*ShareX Media Server* is a simple image sharing website, that utilizes [ShareX](https://getsharex.com/) and [Laravel](https://laravel.com/) to share screenshots with the world.
 The project was created for myself, since my old media server ran on a "slighty" old version of my own framework.

 You're welcome to use this project for your own purpose, on your own server.